 The Midway Museum, Congregational Church, and its adjacent Cemetery provide the history of Liberty County’s earliest and most famous residents.

 Similarly, you’ll find Fort Morris, a Revolutionary War fort, and now a historic state park.
 The earthwork remains of the fort are intact and visitors can view an impressive panorama of St. Catherines Sound and St. Catherines Island, which has retained its original beauty over the last few hundred years.

-Nature and Outdoor Sports: There are plenty of spots that allow nature lovers to take in the beautiful scenery.
+Liberty County is lush with nature scapes and beautiful locations that allow nature lovers to enjoy the picturesque scenery.
 Hunting and fishing are year-round activities.
-For bird watchers, Fort Morris State Historic Site, which is part of the Colonial Coast Birding Trail, is an excellent location for spotting numerous bird species.
+For bird watchers, Fort Morris State Historic Site, which is part of the Colonial Coast Birding Trail, is an excellent location for spotting a large variety of bird species.
 Cay Creek Wetlands Interpretive Center provides a unique outdoor location encompassing six ecosystems.

-Black History: Liberty County is home to the Historic Dorchester Academy, named as a National Historic Landmark in 2006, for its significance in the Civil Rights Movement.
+Liberty County has a rich African American heritage.
+As the home to the Historic Dorchester Academy, which was named a National Historic Landmark in 2006 and is featured as a stop on the National Civil Rights Trail, it is very well known for its significance in the Civil Rights Movement.
 Martin Luther King, Jr. considered Dorchester Academy a place of respite while planning “Project C.” The Geechee Kunda Cultural Center is dedicated to the preservation and celebration of the Gullah-Geechee culture and heritage.
-Seabrook Village, a living history museum reflects the way of life of some of Liberty County’s first freed slaves.